r-hub/blog/content/post/2019-04-11-r-pkg-devel.md

 Smith](https://blog.revolutionanalytics.com/2009/01/comparing-mailing-list-traffic-for-r-sas-and-splus.html).

-R-package-devel is definitely an active and specific venue for R package development questions.
+R-package-devel is definitely an active and specific venue for R package development questions, thanks a lot to its maintainers and contributors!
 Now, there are at least two alternatives that are actual *discussion forums* built on [Discourse](https://www.discourse.org/), where the threads are arguably easier to browse thanks to their being actual topics with all answers